atadas10/Data-Modeling-Hub/star-schema.md

   Example: An “Online Order Status History” fact table in an e-commerce system may store a new row every time the order progresses through a new status.
 The table may include OrderID, Status (e.g., Placed, Packed, Dispatched, Delivered, Cancelled), StatusChangeDate, EstimatedDeliveryDate, WarehouseID, and CustomerRegion.
 Each time the order status changes, a new row is added with the latest status and timestamp, allowing analysts to track how the order evolved over time and investigate delays or cancellations with full historical context.

+> Note: The term **"Slowly Changing Fact (SCF)"** is not formally defined in traditional Data Warehouse literature by Kimball or Inmon.
+It is likely a custom or context-specific concept, rather than part of the standard fact table types — which typically include **Transactional**, **Periodic Snapshot**, and **Accumulating Snapshot** fact tables.

 # 3. Advantages of Star Schema Modeling

 ## 3.1.
 Simplicity and Understandability